2018 – What an exciting season!

 The weather was very not the best this season.
 We have not previously been rained off so many times in previous years.
 Many people were finding truffles on the top of the ground or just breaking through the ground, but many of them were rotten or half rotten with all of the rain.

 Even with all of the rain I would like to congratulate the six new producers from this season.
-They were from:
+They were in:

 - Bay of Plenty

 The most amazing response was being ‘bear hug tackled’, whilst still close to the ground, by the new producers.
-Their excitement was very hard to contain and I always feel so privileged to be a part of that moment.
-This happened at the end of the season, so no further truffles were located, but looking forward to next seasons.
+Their excitement was very hard to contain and I always feel so privileged to be a part of these moments.
+This happened at the end of the season, so no further truffles were located, but looking forward to the 2019 season.

 Another client was away but photos of the truffle located were sent through.
 Due to part of the truffle being overripe they were removed and placed in the freezer ready for their return.
 A further couple were found in the next visit under a different tree.